rpalermodrums/ryanpalermo-dot-dev/src/assets/posts/v1__20240905__music-tech-relationship.md

 ## Creative Problem-Solving

 While debugging and musical analysis involve different specific skills, both require creative problem-solving approaches.
 A study by Bishop (2018) found that engaging in musical activities can enhance divergent thinking skills applicable to programming tasks <a href="#ref3">[3]</a>.
-It's as if jamming on a guitar can help you jam out better code!

-In my own experience, the strongest musicians and software engineers share several qualities:
+In my own experience, the strongest musicians and software engineers share several qualities related to this topic:

 1. **Divergent thinking:** Generating multiple possible solutions (like brainstorming variations on a melody or different approaches to a coding problem)
 2. **Convergent thinking:** Evaluating and selecting the best solution (choosing the perfect chord progression or the most efficient algorithm)